nidup/starcraft2-agent/doc/multi_reinforcement_agent.md

  - change the quadrants heat map to mark as hot only when there are buildings and not all enemy units
  - replace the army food info (0 to 200) by a simplified army size info (0 to 40) to accelerate the learning

-We also change the available attack actions, allowing to attack on 4 minimap quadrants (adding the player base 1).
+We also change the available attack actions, allowing it to only attack on 2 minimap quadrants (removing the enemy's base 3).

 Finally, we change the reward to go back to a sparse reward on final result and not on destroyed enemies per order.